-Anyone who has any knowledge about Pokémon knows about the most useless monster, Magikarp.
+Anyone who knows about Pokémon knows about the most useless monster, Magikarp.
 Usually, the only move it knows is “Splash,” which sees it flail around and do nothing.
-Having it in your party is essentially a handicap until you evolve it into Gyarados, so seeing a card with art of one shooting out a powerful beam of energy is unique and interesting.
-This special Magikarp card was a promotional card that saw minimal distribution at a Japanese tournament in the late 1990s that participants could only get in by completing a special test in a magazine.
+Having it in your party is essentially a handicap until you evolve it into Gyarados, so seeing a card with the art of one shooting out a powerful beam of energy is unique and interesting.
+This special Magikarp card was a promotional card that saw minimal distribution at a Japanese tournament in the late 1990s.
+Participants could only get in by completing a particular test in a magazine.
 There are at most 100 of these cards left in the wild.

 Sold for: $90,000

 As you might guess from its name, this card had a whole secretive flair to it.
 Contestants first had to win regional tournaments and then those people were directed to a secret location where the finals were held.
-This card was what granted them access into that battle.
-There are presumed to be seven of these in existence, with six of them being given perfect 10 appraisals.
+This card was what granted them access to that battle.
+There are presumed to be seven of these in existence, with six being given perfect 10 appraisals.

 Sold for: $110,100

 This card was given to contestants of the Pokémon World Championship in Anaheim, California in 2006 and is one of the rarest cards ever, with only three known to be in existence.
 Only one of those three has been seen in public and graded, selling for over $110,000.
 The three people who earned this card were finalists in that tournament and were given instant access to the following year’s World Championship.

 Lugia is one of the most popular legendary Pokémon of all time, but the circumstances around this run of cards are what makes it so valuable.
 When the first edition was being made, several errors and misprints led to this card only has an estimated 44 that are in a good enough condition to get a perfect 10 appraisal.
 If you have one of those greatly scored cards, you are looking at a card that will become more valuable.

 6. Kangaskhan parent/child promo card